Davoudi-ehsan/isolated_ttl_to_rs485/README.md

-# Isolated TTL to RS485 convertor - SCHEMATIC and PCB
+# Isolated TTL to RS485 converter - SCHEMATIC and PCB
 RS485 is a most used wired communication for industrial purposes.
 In many cases we need a solution to isolated or internal circuit from RS bus.
 To this aim I put a simple and cheep circuit using optocouplers to isolate TTL side from RS bus.
 Also because the power of circuit supplied by RS bus, it is a good solution to use in low power or battery devices connecting to RS485 bus.

   On the other hand, in many usage we have just a TX and RX for serial port and there is no extra pin to control transmission direction.
 So this circuit work appropriately in this limitation.